vijaypatidar99/t-shirt-project/README.md

 - The order data is saved in a file or a database?
 7

-Robustness and reliability of the solution 5/5:
+Robustness and reliability of the solution :
 - The website works consistently
 - User entered data is validated

-Browser independence of the solution 8/10:
+Browser independence of the solution:
 - The website does not works with both IE and Chrome -2 for no validation
 - The website appears consistently with IE and Chrome